Magenta-Mause/Medals-Frontend/README.md

 Now you need to start the [Medals-Backend](https://github.com/Magenta-Mause/Medals-Backend)

+TODO

 ## Deployment

 ### Official Deployment

 Medals has a official deployment that you can find with the following url: [https://stratssync.com/](https://stratssync.com/)

 You can only use Medals if you are invited either by an administrator or a trainer.
-If that is not the case for you but still want to use the application you either need to deploy it [locally](#local-deployment) for you or make a [custom deployment](#custom-deployment)
+If that is not the case for you, but you still want to use the application you either need to deploy it [locally](#local-deployment) for you or make a [custom deployment](#custom-deployment).
+For the local deployment regard the [Medals-Deployment](https://github.com/Magenta-Mause/Medals-Deployment) documentation.

 ### Custom Deployment